• Skip to primary navigation

 There’s a lot of debate about how much you should keep in your emergency fund.
 Naturally, every dollar that sits in your emergency fund is a dollar that you can’t invest.

 Personally, I don’t have any problem with people keeping a ton of money in their emergency fund.
-That’s because every single household can earn 5% guaranteed interest on as much as $50,000 in an FDIC insured savings account.
+That’s because every single household can earn 5% guaranteed interest on a significant chunk of money in an FDIC insured savings account.

 I’ve written about these accounts previously in more in-depth posts.
 These posts can be found below: